 Raymore Credit Union has once again had a profitable year.
-With that being said, we are pleased to announce a patronage allocation of over \$1,000,000, with a cash payout of \$750,000.
+With that being said, we are pleased to announce a patronage allocation of \$1,000,000, with a cash payout of \$500,000.
 This, along with remaining portion allocated to retained earnings, has placed our Credit Union in a very stable financial position.

 We are pleased to give back to our members that have continued to use Raymore Credit Union as their financial business of choice.
-We also give back to our communities through financial donations and many volunteer hours by our staff.
+We would thank the membership for trusting Raymore Credit Union with their financial business.
+We give back to our communities through financial donations and many volunteer hours by our staff.